stlgaits/bilemo/docs/README.md

 ### Users

 A user is someone who has been granted access to the BileMo API.
 Each user belongs to an Account.
 A user can

+### Accounts (NOT an API Resource)

+An account is a BileMo customer - it is usually a company, a retailer.
+Although each User & Customer is assigned to an Account, accounts are not actually API Resources.
+The assignation of a Customer or a User to an Account is automatically handled by BileMo code in the background.

 ## Downloading the project